JIM MEHRER'S POSTAL HISTORY

 __________

 Barr-Fyke: The Machines and Early Postal Markings Attributed to the Barr-Fyke Machine Company of Kansas City, Missouri - Volumes 1 through 3.
 (Reg Morris & Robert J. Payne/1990): The definitive work on the subject, containing the history of the company; the experimental machines; the U.S. machines; and the foreign machines.
 Fully illustrated and annotated, with catalog numbers, known periods of use, rarity factors and corresponding value ratings.
-(367 pages; unbound.) #970494. $65.00.
+(367 pages; unbound.) #970494.
+Price on Request.

 __________

 The Barry Story: Volumes 1 through 3.
 (Reg Morris & Robert J. Payne/1988-1989): The complete catalog on the Barry Machine postmarks.
 Begins with a history of the company, then covers all known oval, circular and rectilinear postmarks, plus slogans and service markings.
 Fully illustrated and annotated, with catalog numbers, known periods of use, rarity factors and corresponding value ratings.
 (495 pages; softbound.
-Volume 1 is in its second printing as has a different binding from the other two volumes.) #970495. $95.00.
+Volume 1 is in its second printing as has a different binding from the other two volumes.) #970495.
+Price on Request.

 __________